Book an Appointment at Kelowna - Glenmore - Child, Youth & Family Clinic

 Heather Pattison RCC #1880

-Heather’s overarching philosophy to counselling is growth oriented, empowering and person centered.
+Heather’s overarching philosophy to counselling is growth-oriented, empowering and person-centred.
 She believes that our life experiences create stories that we live by - stories about ourselves and the world.
-Sometimes these stories are helpful for us; other times they come at a cost and limit us.
-Therapy can provide us an opportunity to safely explore how our experiences have shaped our perceptions and choices – and to move into a future that is more in alignment with our values.
+Sometimes these stories are helpful for us; other times, they come at a cost and limit us.
+Therapy can provide us an opportunity to safely explore how our experiences have shaped our perceptions, beliefs and choices – and to move into a future that is more in alignment with our values.

-Heather has over 25-years of experience working with individuals, children, adolescents and famil...
+Heather has over 25-years of experience as a Registered Counsellor working in a variety of settin...
 Read More

 Paula Pelechaty RSW/MSW# 17313